Guanacaste Province

 Guanacaste ([ɡwanaˈkaste]) is a province of Costa Rica located in the northwestern region of the country, along the coast of the Pacific Ocean.
 It is bordered by Nicaragua to the north, Alajuela Province to the east, and Puntarenas Province to the southeast.
 It is the most sparsely populated of all the provinces of Costa Rica.
-The province covers an area of 10141 km2 and as of 2010, had a population of 354,154, with annual revenue of $2 million.
+The province covers an area of 10141 km2 and as of 2010, had a population of 354,154, with annual revenue of $2 billion.

 Guanacaste's capital is Liberia.
 Other important cities include Cañas and Nicoya.

 Etymology

 The province is named for the guanacaste tree, also known as the ear pod tree, which is the national tree of Costa Rica.

 History

-Before the Spanish arrived, this territory was inhabited by Chorotega Indians from the towns of Zapati, Nacaome, Paro, Cangel, Nicopasaya, Pocosí, Diriá, Papagayo, Namiapí and Orosí.
-The Corobicies lived on the eastern shore of the Gulf of Nicoya and the Nahuas or Aztecan in the zone of Bagaces.
+Before the Spanish arrived, this territory was inhabited by the Chorotega people from the towns of Zapati, Nacaome, Paro, Cangel, Nicopasaya, Pocosí, Diriá, Papagayo, Namiapí and Orosí.
+The Corobicies lived on the eastern shore of the Gulf of Nicoya, the Huetares in Abangares and the Nicarao in Bagaces.

 The first church was built out of grass in Nicoya in the 17th century.

 In the 18th century some neighbors from Rivas, Nicaragua, established their houses and cattle farms in the northern part of the Nicoya Peninsula at crossroads that connected the towns of Bagaces, Nicoya and Rivas.
 The place was baptized after the guanacaste trees that grow in the neighborhood.

-After a plebiscite in 1824-25, the territory of Guanacaste was annexed to Costa Rica.
-In 1836 the town of Guanacaste was declared the capital of the Guanacaste province.
+After a plebiscite in 1824–25, the territory of Guanacaste was annexed to Costa Rica.
+In 1836 it was invaded by Nicaraguan forces and Costa Rican exiles but they were repelled.
+Later, the town of Guanacaste was declared the capital of the Guanacaste province.
 In 1854 the town of Guanacaste was renamed Liberia.

 In 2013, Nicaraguan president Daniel Ortega claimed Guanacaste province belonged to Nicaragua.
 Taking over Guanacaste would greatly increase the continental shelf area available to Nicaragua for oil exploration concessions, and move the Nicaraguan border to within 70 km of Costa Rican capital San José.